 - Find a collection site near you.
 You can search for Oregon E-Cycles collection sites and services on this Web site or by calling, 1-888-532-9253.

-- Call ahead if you have large or heavy items (e.g. console TVs), please call ahead to ensure the collection site has capacity to handle your items.
+- Call ahead if you have large or heavy items.If you have large or heavy items (for example, console TVs), please call ahead to ensure the collection site has capacity to handle your items.

 For consumers with more than seven items

 Oregon E-Cycles allows households, small businesses and small nonprofits to recycle more than seven items at one time.
 Oregon E-Cycles defines small businesses and small nonprofits as having 10 or fewer employees.
 Please call the collection site ahead of time to inquire about any verification needed and to ensure the collection site has the capacity to handle your items.